-As a new study shows clear evidence that regularly eating red meat contributes substantially to premature death, the experts look at the statistics and discuss whether becoming vegetarian is the healthiest option.
+As a new study shows clear evidence that regularly eating red meat contributes substantially to premature death, the experts look at the statistics and discuss whether becoming vegetarian is the

 By Lisa Salmon.

 It's enough to make you choke on your bacon buttie - scientists say that eating red meat could cut your life short.

 US researchers have found that eating high amounts of red and processed meat can lead to an earlier death, particularly from cardiovascular disease and cancer.